The recipes use a mix of classic and specialized OXO tools to yield delicious results with minimal effort.

 3. Strain blended watermelon mixture through a fine mesh strainer(Opens in a new window) into a bowl.
 Add prosecco and mix.

-4. Transfer the mixture to a 3 Quart Baking Dish with Cover.
+4. Transfer the mixture to a 3 Quart Baking Dish.
 Cover and place in freezer for 2-3 hours until frozen.

 5. Use a fork to scrape the top frozen layer.
 Return the dish to the freezer.
 Repeat every couple of hours until the entire mixture is shaved.
 Store in a covered baking dish until you’re ready to serve.